Larkwrighter/larkwrighter.github.io/_posts/2018-02-01-book-of-cruelty.md

 ---
 layout: post
 title:  Book of Cruelty
 subtitle: A horrifying historical document reimagined as interactive fiction.
-The piece tries to affect the player's expectations before they begin playing.
 description: King Eric XIV ruled Sweden from 1560 to 1568.
 It was a reign characterised by madness, barbarism, and brutality.
 The King was deeply paranoid, obsessed with the idea that his subjects were plotting to overthrow him.
 An irrepressible and obsessive note-taker, the King kept a journal of his brutish reign.
 Years later, these notes became known as the Bok Av Grymhet, or Book of Cruelty.
 date:   2000-01-01
 image: '/assets/img/thumbnails/book-of-cruelty-thumbnail.png'
 category: game
+thumbnail: interactive fiction
 feature: true
 CTA: Play the game and learn more about the piece's narrative structure